 - Dr. Jim Wilson from Perelman School of Medicine at the University of Pennsylvania announced he is working on four strategies for gene therapy in Angelman syndrome, including a study on hUBE3A that has shown positive results on early toxicology studies.

 - Drs.
-Joe Anderson and Mehrdad Abedi from University of California, Davis School of Medicine shared exciting gene therapy technology involving autologous hematopoietic stem cell gene therapy, or HSC-GT.
+Joe Anderson and Mehrdad Abedi from University of California, Davis School of Medicine shared exciting gene therapy technology involving autologous hematopoietic progenitor cell gene therapy, or HPC-GT.
 They announced this is currently in IND-enabling studies with a goal to commence a clinical trial for human application in both adults and pediatrics with Angelman syndrome in the near term.

 - Dr. Allyson Berent, chief science officer of FAST, unveiled FAST’s Accelerated Roadmap for a Cure, including the Angelman Syndrome Search and Rescue Mission, a new initiative to identify everyone in the world living with Angelman syndrome.
 This will ensure that the global community is strengthened by FAST’s vision, where knowledge is power and patient access to all future potential therapies is a priority.